Chinese Poetry — Eternal Resonance in Poems To Chant and Appreciate Across History

 Chinese Poetry is a rhythmic language form and has been considered the highest literary type in history.

-Today, most Chinese people can read and resonate with these classic Chinese poems, to appreciate their masterful use of words, feel their emotions and ambitions, and perceive their everlasting wisdom.
+Today, most Chinese people can read and resonate with these classic Chinese poems, appreciate their masterful use of words, feel their emotions and ambitions, and perceive their everlasting wisdom.

 Ceramic Pillow of the Northern Song Dynasty (960 — 1127) Decorated with Poem — The Western Han Nanyuewang Museum (Photo by Dongmaiying)